davelively14/flatfoot/README.md

 Monitors and reports if someone you are tracking is a victim of cyberbullying or making cries for help.
 Capstone for my Bloc web development course.

+[Link to presentation](https://docs.google.com/presentation/d/1DizgJApp2Nh0CHDvFSuoKyeqatdNqTP3mReYv4xEBCs/edit?usp=sharing) from 2017 detailing this project and how it utilized the new architecture in Phoenix 1.3-rc.

 ## Table of Contents

 * [Documentation links](#docs)